lestrrat/writing-sample/README.md

 In the bulk fermentation step, the goal is to have the microorganisms multiply within the entire dough, and let them produce gas.
 This gas in turn creates small rooms within the dough, thanks to the gluten network that you have created during the kneading process.
-Without the glutain network, the gases escape far more easily, and you end up with a more dense dough.
+Without the glutain network, the gases escape far more easily, and you end up with a more dense dough (or a very flat dough).

 Just like when you were cultivating the microorganisms for your starter, it is important to watch out for the temprature during the bulk fermentation stage.
 The yeast and other bacteria